karthik/ddd/04-data-documenting-packaging.md

 # Citation: How you want your data to be cited

 A DOI is a prerequisite for citation.
-When citing data, it only makes sense to cite datasets taht have been deposited into a datacite compliant repo.
-If, for example, the data are depostired in dryad or zenodo, the best practice would be to copy the citation created by these repositories.
-Under the hood, datacite provides the DOI.
+When citing data, it only makes sense to cite datasets that have been deposited into a DataCite compliant repo.
+If, for example, the data are deposited in dryad or Zenodo, the best practice would be to copy the citation created by these repositories.
+Under the hood, DataCite provides the DOI.
 If a DOI is unavailable, a citation will be meaningless, as it cannot be tracked by any means.

 # Machine readable metadata